 Access to most 34th Street properties is via the student's DragonCard and all University policies surrounding DragonCard usage applies.

 In an effort to provide a safe living enviornment for all residents, exterior doors may not be propped for any reason.
 For special events, organizations may request doors be unlocked provided they post a member at that door.

 University Housing will grant non-resident access for up to three members of an organization.
-To request this service, complete the Non-Resident Access form [PDF] and forward to email@example.com
+To request this service, complete the Non-Resident Access form [PDF] and email to firstname.lastname@example.org

 House and Room Inspections

 Assessments of each property will be done once per term during announced visits.
 The Office of University Housing reserves the right to visually inspect all properties during unannounced visits as well.

 - Exterior doors clear